-At work, at play, and at home, we are unavoidably connected to people from all over the world.
+Whether we’re at work, at play, or at home, we are unavoidably connected to people from all over the world.
 In organizations large and small, project teams are becoming increasingly virtual, made up of people in different places, from different cultural and professional backgrounds, and with different value systems.
-To flourish in our world today requires the cultivation of a new kind of pluralism.
-This pluralism is much more than simply tolerating diversity––it's actively engaging with others to articulate our goals and working together to achieve them.
-To do this requires a certain skill set.
+To flourish (let alone survive) in our new world requires that we develop the necessary skills for working well with others.
 Our mission is to help people and teams learn these skills.

-“B” holds a PhD in Philosophy from Northwestern University.
-His scholarly work has appeared in academic journals such as European Journal of Philosophy and Telos.
-He has studied in Berkeley, Berlin, Chicago, Frankfurt, and Paris.
-Before joining Pluralistic Networks, he was a visiting lecturer in Philosophy at UC Berkeley.
-Rousse is also a lifelong musician.
-He has drummed on dozens of records and has toured all over the world, including a recent tour with stops in Mongolia, China, Korea, and Japan.
+“B” holds a PhD in Philosophy from Northwestern University, and has published recent scholarly research in European Journal of Philosophy, The Cambridge Heidegger Lexicon, and a volume on Teaching and Learning for Adult Skill Acquisition.
+Before joining Pluralistic Networks, he was a lecturer in Philosophy at UC Berkeley.
+He is also a lifelong musician, having toured all over the world.

 Pablo Flores, Vice President, Engineering